ilari-makimattila/FCalculator/README.md

 let topNode = ParseExpression "1 * (2 + 2) / 4"
 ```

+## Bugs

+There is no error handling.
+You might get a SyntaxError exception but they're
+thrown only because something needs to be returned in those cases.

 ## Why?

 This was my first touch to functional programming and I thought that writing
 a string parser and evaluating expression trees would be a fun exercise.
 And it was.